 the web in a few seconds.
 The user interface is minimal to stay out of your way,

 and most of the user experience takes place on the web.
-And as we did for the
+And as we did for the Google Chrome browser, we

 are going back to the basics and completely redesigning the underlying security